brendanconnolly/BlogPosts/TestingTheArbitrary/MapPen.md

 We can't skip the obvious and jump to the complex and extraordinary conditions you may want to test, instead use it to immerse yourself in the process.

-### Types
+### Types and Purposes

 Pens come in all kinds of shapes and sizes.
 Some are disposable and some are reusable or even gift worthy.
 In each of these cases the pen must match the consumers expectations.
 A pen might look nice but if it doesn't write well I am going to think its a cheap knock off.
 If the pen is just an everyday disposable, I really only expect that it will work and not leak profusely.

-There are pens
+Specialized or decorative writing often requires a different pen.
+Artists using pen and ink also use specialized models.
+Testing is about understanding the domain of the user, so before making assumptions on the pen start asking clarifying questions.

 ### Personas